x448/helix-editor-config-toml/README.md

 Helix (and [Kakoune](https://github.com/mawww/kakoune)) editors intentionally use some different keys and key combinations than Vim, which are worthwhile to try with an open mind.
 Thankfully, many keys are the same as Vim.

-But if you want to keep editing code in a more Vim-Like way with Helix, then you can try a more extensive config made that makes Helix more Vim-Like:
+But if you want to keep editing code in a more Vim-Like way with Helix, then you can try a more extensive config made for that purpose:
 - https://github.com/LGUG2Z/helix-vim

 ## Copyright Notice